cloud4rpi/docs/docs/plans-and-pricing.md

 ![Spending Cap](/res/managePackets/spending-cap.png)

-The minimum cap is 1 packet an hour - the maximum is unlimited.
+The minimum cap is 1 packet an hour&mdash;the maximum is unlimited.

 ## Set Up Your Device